Port State Control Inspections: How to Prepare

 What is Port State Control?

-Port State Control (PSC) is the inspection of foreign-flagged vessels by the port state’s maritime authority to verify that the vessel and its crew comply with international maritime conventions.
-PSC operates through regional Memoranda of Understanding (MoUs) — the most prominent being the Paris MoU, which covers European and North Atlantic waters, and the Tokyo MoU covering the Asia-Pacific region.
+in essence, Port State Control (PSC) is the inspection of foreign-flagged vessels by the port state’s maritime authority to verify that the vessel and its crew comply with international maritime conventions.
+PSC operates through regional Memoranda of Understanding (MoUs), the most prominent being the Paris MoU, which covers European and North Atlantic waters, and the Tokyo MoU covering the Asia-Pacific region.
 The key instruments checked during Port State Control inspections include:

 How Are Vessels Targeted for Port State Control Inspections?

-Not every vessel is inspected at every port call.
+However, PSC officers do not inspect every vessel at every port call.
 PSC authorities use a risk-based targeting system to prioritise which ships face Port State Control inspections.
 Factors that increase the likelihood of inspection include:

 The Inspection Process: What to Expect